Have you tried the ACTS Prayer method?

 We’re also reminded that we have spiritual gifts to be thankful for such as God’s love, forgiveness, mercy, grace, and salvation.

-The ACTS Prayer Model flips our usual way of praying.
+The ACTS model prayer flips our usual way of praying.
 Many times, we go to God with a grocery list of what we want Him to do.

-But God first wants us to first worship Him, cleanse ourselves, and show that we are grateful for what we have.
+But God first wants us to first worship Him, cleanse ourselves so that we come to Him with a clean heart, and show that we are grateful for what we have.
+This helps us to make sure we are asking God-centered requests.
 Then He is open to hearing our requests.

 As a gracious and loving God, He answers our prayers and honors our requests.
 We can ask Him for anything and everything.
 There’s no silly prayer to God.